MovingBlocks/TempDoc/Modding-Guide.md

 If you still get quirky issues on startup you may want to try selecting individual mod directories (like `Terasology/mods/miniion`), right clicking, and selecting "Compile Module".
 Goal is to fix this soon with better dependency management in the project

+Note that after launching the game you still have to actually **enable** mods on the world creation screen

 Structure of a mod
 ---------------------------------------